Data unification overview

 Data unification process

-Matching rules: In the matching rules step, define rules that match customer records between tables.
-When a customer is found in two or more tables, a single consolidated record is created with all columns and data from each table.
+3. Matching conditions: Define rules that match customer records between tables.
+Matching rules create a single consolidated record with all columns and data from each table.

 Customer ID